magnars/prone/README.md

 ## Usage

+Install via [Clojars](https://clojars.org/prone).
 Add it as a middleware to your Ring stack:

 ```clj
 (ns example